LeaDer-E/BlinkText/python/README.md

 This Python edition aims to follow the current BlinkText behavior and variable system, but it should not be considered a perfect one-to-one replacement for the C++ release yet.

-## Summary

-If you are uploading this folder to GitHub, the safest description is:

-> The Python edition of BlinkText is an experimental port of the main application.
-It already supports many core features, but it is not yet fully equivalent to the stable C++ release and may still behave inconsistently in some external applications.